 A final examination is required of all degree candidates.
 This may include a written examination, an oral examination, or both.
 This examination will assess: (1) the candidate's familiarity with the content knowledge and the literature, (2) the candidates proficiency in oral and written communication, and (3) the professional dispositions expected of classroom teachers.
-Candidates must take and pass the Comprehensive Examination must before graduation.
-Students applying to take the Comprehensive Examination must have a 3.00 GPA and must be within six hours of completing the course work.
+Candidates must take and pass the Comprehensive Examination must have a 3.00 GPA and must be within six hours of completing the course work.
 Application forms for the Graduate Comprehensive Examination may be obtained from the appropriate graduate school or college.
 All candidates intending to take the Comprehensive Examination must have registered for ED 599-Comprehensive Examination Seminar.